lsst-dm/dm_dev_guide/tools/git_lfs.rst

 *Follow these configuration instructions if you never intend to create a new Git LFS managed repository for DM, or push changes to LFS managed datasets.*
 Skip to configuration :ref:`Option 2 <git-lfs-auth>` if this isn't the case for you.

-First, paste these lines into your :file:`~/.gitconfig` file:
+First, add these lines into your :file:`~/.gitconfig` file:

 .. literalinclude:: snippets/git_lfs_gitconfig.txt
    :language: text

-Then paste these lines into your :file:`~/.git-credentials` files (create one, if necessary):
+Then add these lines into your :file:`~/.git-credentials` files (create one, if necessary):

 .. literalinclude:: snippets/git_lfs_git-credentials.txt
    :language: text